 The annual Holocaust Lecture is sponsored by the Jewish studies program at Ithaca College and is supported by the Golberstein Jewish Studies Fund.
 For more information, contact Rebecca Lesses, coordinator of Jewish studies, at email@example.com or (607) 274-3556.

-Originally published in Media Relations: Holocaust Historian to Speak at Ithaca College.
+Originally published in IC News: Holocaust Historian to Speak at Ithaca College.